ofiryakobi/debm/README.md

 You will note that prospect C is better than B most of the time, but its expected value is worse.

 Next, we define the mode.
 This model (RL_delta_rule) has another argument we need to pass, called "choice rule".
-Currently, there is only 'best' choice rule available (i.e., agents choose the best of the options based on the Q value in each step).
+Here we chose the 'best' choice rule (i.e., agents choose the best option based on the Q values in each step).
-In the future, other choice rules such as *epsilon-greedy* will be added.
+There is also an Epsilon-greedy choice rule, which requires another parameter (Epsilon).
+This choice rule states that a random choice is made in probability Epsilon, otherwise the best option is selected.

 ```
 myModel=RL_delta_rule('best',{'Alpha':0.5}, [A,B,C], 1000)